Accenture/mercury/guides/CHAPTER-10.md

 ## Coroutine

-For some functions that are not computational intensive and do not make RPC calls, you can declare the function as a coroutine using the `CoroutineRunner` annotation.

-This tells the system to execute the function in the event loop, thus reducing CPU load.
+By default, the system will execute functions in the event loop, thus reducing CPU load.

 ## Suspend function